-This article, which is an extension of [Couchot et al., 2014], is organized as follows.
+This article, which is an extension of [11], is organized as follows.
 The next section is devoted to preliminaries, basic notations, and terminologies regarding Boolean map iterations.
-Then, in Section 3, Devaney's definition of chaos is recalled while the proof of chaos of our most general PRNGs is provided.
+Then, in Section 3, Devaney's definition of chaos is recalled while the proofs of chaos of our most general PRNGs is provided.
 This is the first major contribution.
-Section 4 recalls a general scheme to obtain functions with an expected behavior.
-Main theorems are recalled to make the article self-sufficient.
+Section 4 recalls a general scheme to obtain functions with awaited behavior.
+Main theorems are recalled to make the document self-content.
 The next section (Sect.
 5) presents an algorithm that implements this scheme and proves that it always produces a solution.
 This is the second major contribution.
-Then, Section 6 defines the theoretical framework to study the mixing-time, i.e., the sufficient amont of time until reaching an uniform distribution.
-It proves that this one is in the worst case quadratic in the number of elements.
-Experiments show that the bound is in practice significantly lower.
+Then, Section 6 defines the theoretical framework to study the mixing-time, i.e., time until reaching an uniform distribution.
+It proves that this one is at worth quadratic in the number of elements.
+Experiments show that the bound is in practice largely much lower.
 This is the third major contribution.
 Section 7 gives practical results on evaluating the PRNG against the NIST suite.
-This research work ends with a conclusion section, where the contribution is summarized and intended future work is outlined.
+This research work ends by a conclusion section, where the contribution is summarized and intended future work is outlined.